Putin and Kim meet in Russia, but what are the main takeaways? | KRDO

 Yevgeny Prigozhin, the founder of Wagner, dismissed the allegation as “nothing more than gossip and speculation” before he died when his plane fell out of the sky last month.

-If Russia is handing over this launch technology to North Korea, then, the world may potentially be witnessing the wider global fallout of largest land war in Europe since 1945.
+If Russia is handing over this launch technology to North Korea, then, the world may potentially be witnessing the wider global fallout of Europe’s largest land war since 1945.
 And the convergence of two pariah states may be playing out in unexpected and dangerous ways.

 The-CNN-Wire